rarible/protocol-contracts/broken-line/readme.md

 - add - adds one more line to the broken line, lines should have unique ids
 - remove - removes line from the broken line
+- update - refreshes broken line up to current time - this operation can make many state changes but it can be done in some transactions